 For New Starts and Core Capacity projects in a bundle, FTA requires that at a minimum the design and engineering work described in the bulleted list above (equivalent to a 30 percent design level) be completed during PD.
-However, FTA encourages project sponsors to complete as much engineering and design work on the locally preferred alternative as needed to feel comfortable with the reliability of the project cost, scope, and schedule because FTA intends to lock in the CIG dollar amount at entry into Engineering and locking in the CIG dollar amount at entry into Engineering and locking in the CIG dollar amount must request an extension to PD.
-As discussed in previous chapters of this guidance, FTA is proposing to limit PD extensions to no more than one year in length.
+However, FTA encourages project sponsors to complete as much engineering and design work on the locally preferred alternative as needed to feel comfortable with the reliability of the project cost, scope, and schedule because FTA intends to lock in the CIG dollar amount at entry into Engineering.
+Sponsors that wish to stay in PD longer than two years to continue advancing the design before seeking entry into Engineering and locking in the CIG dollar amount must request an extension to PD.
+As discussed in previous chapters of this guidance, FTA is limiting PD extensions to no more than one year in length.